Life After Filing for Bankruptcy in Charlotte

 Another action to take after bankruptcy is to regularly check your credit score.
 Credit reports can be checked once a year for free from major credit reporting agencies.
 You will want to ensure that all of the discharged debt has been properly reported to the associated credit bureaus.
 You will want to do this to make sure it is reported with a zero balance so it does not remain counted as outstanding debt.

-Do not hesitate to contact our firm at your earliest convenience.
+Do not hesitate to contact my firm at (704) 842-9776 at your earliest convenience.